 - 2.2.2 Cutting of grass swards at differing heights along woodland rides and path edges will favour many species of insects, invertebrates and birds.
 This will also favour native plant species as the cutting and removal of cuttings will reduce the nutrient levels maintaining a wider diversity (ride management). - 2.2.3 The coppicing of alder and hazel trees on rotation will allow more light onto the woodland floor and encourage the growth of woodland flora.
 This will be done during the winter months to encourage early growth in the spring.
 The left over brash will be utilised to create dead hedges which form an enclosure around the coppice coupe to discourage deer from eating the coppice regrowth.
 Dead hedges also provide an ideal habitat for invertebrates and nesting birds.
 Where dead hedging is not appropriate deer mesh is being installed to reduce browsing. - 2.2.4 The thinning and removal of mature trees which are of good vigour will ensure light levels reaching the woodland floor are increased providing a more suitable condition for natural regeneration to occur.
 This is also aided by the replanting of local provenance species.
 Extraction of timber is carried out by a team of heavy horses to reduce damage to the ground and avoid compaction.
 This work is prioritised during the winter months to minimise damage to sensitive plants. - 2.2.5 The removal of non-native species for example, Rhododendron (Rhododendron ponticum) and Sycamore (Acer pseudoplatanus) is carried out by volunteers and contractors to systematically remove these species from the site.
 Rhododendron and sycamore are notorious for shading and out-competing native species for nutrients.
-At present the Rhododendron and Sycamore stools are sprayed using round up bioactive using qualified contractors and monitored and re-sprayed as required, the council is committed to reduce the use of herbicides on its site and relies heavily on volunteers to assist in the removal of these species, the hand pulling of Sycamore saplings has proved very sucessful in trial areas within areas of the woodland and we are looking to extend this throughout the whole of Valley Park woods.
+Sycamore is now being managed on an 8 year coppice rotation to maintain below seed bearing age whilst still maintaining adverse canopy cover in light of dividing ash stodes due to ash die back.